duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 duncans-laptop
 ~~~~

-The directory you're currently in with `pwd` (print working directory)
+the directory you're currently in with `pwd` (print working directory)

 ~~~~
 $ pwd